-A field of 10 go to post in this Class 6 handicap raced over 6f.
-See our betting tips and the full race preview below.
+A field of fourteen go to post for the final race of the day at Kempton on Wednesday.
+See our betting tips and full race preview below.